-In this guide we’ll show you how to leverage Content-Aware Layout in Adobe XD to help you design at the speed of thought and quickly iterate through ideas.
+In this guide we’ll show you how to leverage Content-Aware Layout in Adobe XD to help you design at the speed of thought, and rapidly iterate through ideas.

 What is Content-Aware Layout?